StijnVerdenius/LTH_paper_summaries/andreis_papers/logs/log.md

 ## Log Week 5
 ### Papers Read & Summarised
 - Deep Rewiring
-- A closer look at structured pruning (in progress)
+- A closer look at structured pruning
+- Adding Gradient Noise Improves learning for very deep networks

+## Log week 6
+### Papers Read & Summarised
+- Xavier init.
+- Kaiming init.
+- Learning with random learning rates (in progress)

 ### Overview
 ## Notes on what I found
 - Only the sign matters when re-initialising the weights for winning tickets